FreeON/freeon/ICQCB_Applications.md

 If you look at both of them together, their sum spans all the aromatic ring... in a shape that is similar to the lower energy PI orbital just below them.

-Bottom line is: PI electrons in benzene are moving all around the [http://academics.keene.edu/rblatchly/OrgoCommon/hand/aromatic/AromaticMO.htmlaromatic ring].
+Bottom line is: PI electrons in benzene are moving all around the [http://academics.keene.edu/rblatchly/OrgoCommon/hand/aromatic/AromaticMO.html aromatic ring].
 |}